axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

 #.
 The :guilabel:`Create new public dashboard` dialog is opened.

 #.
 Enter the mandatory title, permissions to see the public dashboard and the optional description for the public dashboard.
+   If the `Top Menu Item` checkbox is checked, the dashboard appears as a top-level item in the navigation bar.
+   If unchecked, it appears as a sub-item under `Dashboard` menu item.

 #.
 Create the public dashboard by selecting |add-icon| Create dashboard.